zeitmaschinen/figma-mcp-server/README.md

 #### 5.2: Add token to .env file

-1. In the `figma-mcp-server` folder, open the `.env` file in a text editor (Notepad on Windows or TextEdit on Mac)
+1. In the `figma-mcp-server-main` folder, open the `.env` file in a text editor (Notepad on Windows or TextEdit on Mac)
 2. You'll see just: `FIGMA_ACCESS_TOKEN=`
 3. **Paste your copied token after the equals sign**
 4. Should look like: `FIGMA_ACCESS_TOKEN=figd_XYZ123ABC...`